English - Reading

 Simply, the teaching of reading and writing is at the very core of everything at Lee Chapel.
-As such we strive for excellence because of the importance of the subject at school beyond.
+As such we strive for excellence because of the importance of the subject at school and beyond.

 - Systematic teaching of synthetic phonics from Reception to Year 2

 - From Year 1 to Year 6 - 1 hour per week - Big Read lessons

 - Whole school Reading Doorway challenge – an expectation for 6 carefully chosen books to be experienced and read from Nursery to Year 6

 - World Book Week – an annual event inviting inspiring authors to visit the children

 Our reading matrix is used to measure and assess progress in reading across the whole school.
-In addition, termly formal assessments and continued teacher assessments of each child’s progress is measured to ensure our pupils are able to accomplish a rounded understating of English enabling them to apply their skills to their future endeavours.
+In addition, termly formal assessments and continued teacher assessments of each child’s progress (Reading assessment grids) is measured to ensure that Every child will leave Lee Chapel as a confident reader.

 English Reading Lead